 9. Round the price for emotional purchases

 When the emotional aspect of the purchase is essential (think getting a perfume), don’t bother your customers with decimals in prices.
 Round it up!
-On the other hand, if it's a product that requires planning and research before buying, make the price precise, e.g., $208,37.
+On the other hand, if a product requires planning and research before buying, make the price precise, e.g., $208,37.

 10. Show similar or complementary items

 Guide customers’ attention to what they might also find interesting in your shop.
-Such recommendations are valuable because they save users time and eliminates the need to study your whole stock.
+Such recommendations are valuable because they save users time and eliminate the need to study your whole stock.
 It’s all laid down in front of them.
 The easier, the better.